 When users detect any serious problem in the Information Equipment they use such as virus infection, they are required to take immediate measures such as unplugging a network connection cable and turning wireless LAN off.

 1.10.2 Response measures

-After emergency measures are taken, users shall take response measures for the Information Equipment in accordance with the instructions given by the system administrator or the Information & Communications.
+After emergency measures are taken, users shall take response measures for the administrator or the Information & Communications.